 Monitoring

-Ensuring that public accountants base their audit opinions on appropriate work and sufficient evidence
+Ensuring that public accountants base their audit opinions on sufficient and appropriate work and audit evidence

-For accounting entities with clients listed on the Singapore Exchange (SGX) or that are of public interest for other reasons, ACRA assesses the quality controls of such entities against the Singapore Standards on Quality Control 1 (SSQC 1).
+For accounting entities, ACRA assesses the quality controls (QC reviews) of such entities against the Singapore Standards on Quality Management (SSQM 1 and SSQM 2)3.

 ACRA's Audit Quality Indicator Disclosure Framework